marimeireles/twitter-scrapper/README.md

 ### VADER

-To make the sentiment analyses I chose the [VADER](https://github.com/cjhutto/vaderSentiment#introduction) tool because it was primarily developed to analyse microblogging and social media sites, especially Twitter.
+To make the sentiment analysis I chose the [VADER](https://github.com/cjhutto/vaderSentiment#introduction) tool because it was primarily developed to analyze microblogging and social media sites, especially Twitter.

 VADER uses [nltk](http://www.nltk.org/_modules/nltk/sentiment/vader.html) Python library and it sorts the outputs of its analysis upon strings as positive, negative or neutral.
 It also offers a compound polarity score which is a normalization of the sentiments that VADER identifies on the data, it's functioning is better explained [here](https://stackoverflow.com/questions/40325980/how-is-the-vader-compound-polarity-score-calculated-in-python-nltk) and I've used this piece of information to plots the graphs you'll see below.

 ### Python

 All the code is written in Python 3.
 The reason why I chose Python is because it's a language that have an enormous community that creates awesome tools for it.
-I needed to run a sentiment analyses, deal with big json files and create graphs with the results and Python was the only language I found that offered me great quality tools for everything I needed.
+I needed to run a sentiment analysis, deal with big json files and create graphs with the results and Python was the only language I found that offered me great quality tools for everything I needed.

 ## Data